-Join Derrick Story for an in-depth discussion in this video Changing the background, part of Portrait Retouching with Aperture.
+Join Derrick Story for an in-depth discussion in this video Changing the background, part of Aperture: Portrait Retouching.

 I'm going to play with the background a bit right now, and when I shot this portrait of Max, I choose this background just for you, (LAUGH) so we could have fun playing with it.
 So, what I did was I created a edit 1 version of this shot that will have our background adjustment.
 Let's just go ahead and open it up right here.
 So the background, to me, is just a little too exciting (LAUGH).
 It's a little too vibrant.
 And i just want to tone it down a bit because I feel like it's a bit distracting from my subject here.